Sunday-Okey/Disaster_Response_ML_Application/README.md

-# Disaster Response Pipeline Project - An example of AI For Good
+# Disaster Response ML Pipeline Project - An example of AI For Good
 ## Real-life use of a machine learning model to combat natural disasters

 ## The Current Problem